spookyQubit/TrafficSignClassification/writeup_template.md

 * Test set accuracy of 95.2%
 * New Test set accuracy of 80% (5 new images)

-**Build a Traffic Sign Recognition Project**

-The goals / steps of this project are the following:
-* Load the data set (see below for links to the project data set)
-* Explore, summarize and visualize the data set
-* Design, train and test a model architecture
-* Use the model to make predictions on new images
-* Analyze the softmax probabilities of the new images
-* Summarize the results with a written report

 [//]: # (Image References)

 [image1]: ./examples/training_images_count.png "Visualization"